History of Roman and Byzantine domes: Seventh century

+The Church of Santa Maria di Gallana in Agro di Oria was built sometime between 668 and the 9th century.

 Eighth century

 Part of the fifth-century basilica of St. Mary at Ephesus seems to have been rebuilt in the eighth century as a cross-domed church, a development typical of the seventh to eighth centuries and similar to the cross-domed examples of Hagia Sophia in Thessaloniki, St. Nicholas at Myra, St. Clement's at Ankara, and the church of the Koimesis at Nicaea.